-Everyone’s favourite kooky family are coming back next January, and if you thought you’ve been living with a dysfunctional family during lockdown, you ain’t seen nothing yet.
+Everyone’s favourite kooky family are coming back in November, and if you thought you’ve been living with a dysfunctional family during lockdown, you ain’t seen nothing yet.
 This truly spectacular musical comedy really is one for the entire family, whether you are new to the ADDAMS world, or grew up with them way back when.

 This is the original trailer for the show so the cast will be a little different.
 The good news is, Morticia and Gomez are definitely the same stars.